|

 to use the upper-case ANZAC for all or most of the expressions:

-As you are likely to access at least some of the extensive material
+As you are likely to access at least some of the material

 available on their websites you need to be aware that they have chosen to

-In recent years, the parliaments of three State governments have changed
+In recent years, when the parliaments of three State governments changed

-their laws on Anzac Day to use "ANZAC" instead of "Anzac".
+their laws about Anzac Day they specified the use of "ANZAC" instead of "Anzac".
 However,

-Australian government legislation refers to the day as "Anzac Day", not
+the Australian Government's legislation refers to the day as "Anzac Day", not

 "ANZAC Day".